GiMattia/PyPLUTO/README.md

 pre-commit run --all-files
 ```

-An automatic check will verify if the code complies with the "black" style at every pull request.
+An automatic check will verify if the code complies with the "Black" style at every pull request.
 For any question or enquiry, please contact one of the administrators.